-The task to initiate a Premortem Analysis is pretty straightforward.
+The task of initiating a Premortem Analysis is pretty straightforward.
 Wait for the moment when it becomes clear that the group finalises a project.
 Assemble your team and picture the following scenario:

 We’re about to finalise this project.
 It looks like we’re all happy with the outcome.
 But let’s be sure about this.
 Imagine yourselves a few weeks, months or years in the future.
 Our decision has turned out to be spectacularly mistaken.
 Our project has failed.
 What went wrong?